Here are all the best egg recipes for breakfast, lunch and dinner! Whether it’s a scramble, frittata, or tacos, there’s something for everyone.

 Another classic in egg recipes: the frittata!
 This easy frittata recipe stars bright bursts of roasted cherry tomatoes along with fresh shaved asparagus.
 Most frittata recipes use cooked asparagus: but shaving it and using it raw brings a sweet, fresh flavor that's uniquely delicious.
 It's topped with feta cheese and perfect for brunch, lunch or a simple dinner.

 Another showstopper in our egg recipes: quiche!
 Quiche is essentially a savory pie with an egg filling.
-This vegetarian spinach quiche is outstanding: it has a gluten free quiche crust made of olive oil and almond flour, and a hearty spinach and Gruyere cheese filling.
+The buttery scent of this recipe in the oven will win over everyone.
+This Asparagus Quiche is packed with savory, cozy flavor and a crispy crust.
 It’s a total crowd pleaser and you can serve it either warm or room temperature.

 This classic French main dish salad is one of the most classic recipes to feature boiled eggs: Nicoise salad!
 The word salad doesn’t even really come close to describing the taste treat you have in store.
 Boiled eggs, green beans, Kalamata olives, tomatoes, and tangy French potato salad sit on crunchy lettuce with a zingy dressing that makes you want to keep eating it for days.
 Channel the south of France with this filling main dish.